cris178/P2PFileSystem/README.md

-To unmount use the instruction
+**To unmount use the instruction**

+While in the directory containing the mountingPoint folder.

-* fusermount -u [mounting point]
+* fusermount -u mountingPoint